-31. Where the affidavit refers to a production, it must refer to the production by its number of process.
+33. Where the affidavit refers to a production, it must refer to the production by its number of process.
 There is no need for productions to be borrowed, docqueted and signed in defended actions.
 Instead, a copy of the production must be put to the witness, but should not be appended to the affidavit.
 No documents of any kind should be appended to affidavits in defended actions.

-Lodging of affidavits - timing
+Lodging of affidavits - timing and subsequent procedure

-- 32. Wherever possible, unless the court otherwise directs, parties are asked to intimate and lodge affidavits on the same day.
-The purpose of that is to minimise the risk of one witness seeing another's evidence in advance and ensure that his or her evidence is not influenced. - 33.
+- 34. Wherever possible, unless the court otherwise directs, parties are asked to intimate and lodge affidavits on the same day.
+The purpose of that is to minimise the risk of one witness seeing another's evidence in advance and ensure that his or her evidence is not influenced. - 35.
 When taking a witness's precognition prior to preparing his or her affidavit, legal advisers must not show the witness the precognitions, affidavits or draft affidavits of any other witness.
 Once affidavits have been lodged, the witness may be shown any other affidavits that are relevant to his or her evidence.
-If the witness consequently wishes to modify his or her evidence, this can be done by lodging a supplementary affidavit explaining the change.
-Alternatively, the witness could give supplementary oral evidence at the proof.
-The sole purpose of a supplementary affidavit is to correct or qualify evidence contained in the initial affidavit.
-It should not be treated as an opportunity to comment on or dispute the evidence of other witnesses.
+If the witness consequently wishes to modify his or her evidence, this should be addressed at the pre-proof hearing referred to in paragraph 36.